 Press crust mixture evenly onto bottom of ungreased 13x9-inch baking pan.
 Bake 18-22 minutes or until edges are very light golden brown.

 Combine all filling ingredients except 1 1/2 cups pecans in bowl; mix well.
 Stir in pecans.
 Spread evenly over hot, partially baked crust.
 Bake 30-35 minutes or until filling is set and knife inserted 1-inch from edge comes out clean.
-Cool; cut into bars.
+Cool completely; refrigerate.
+Cut into bars.

 Drizzled Pecan Pie Bars: Prepare and bake bars as directed above.
 Cool completely.
 Combine 1 cup powdered sugar and 4 teaspoons water in bowl; mix well.
 Drizzle over top of cooled bars.